MediaComem/minesweeper/INSTRUCTIONS.md

 > :books: If you are curious, the source code for these tests is in [the `test`
 > directory](https://github.com/MediaComem/minesweeper/tree/main/test).
 >
-> :books: Note that running the automated tests requires compiling the application in
+> :books: Note that running the automated tests requires compiling the
-> test mode with `MIX_ENV=test mix compile`.
-You have already compiled the
+> application in test mode with `MIX_ENV=test mix compile`.
+You have already
-> application in the initial setup, but the compilation of Elixir programs is
+> compiled the application in the initial setup, but the compilation of Elixir
-> done separately for each environment.
-This allows libraries to behave
+> programs is done separately for each environment.
+This allows libraries to
-> differently depending on the environment, for example to optimize for faster
+> behave differently depending on the environment, for example to optimize for
-> compilation and refresh time in development, or to optimize for low memory and
+> faster compilation and refresh time in development, or to optimize for low
-> faster execution in production, or to enable special features specifically for
+> memory and faster execution in production, or to enable special features
-> testing.
+> specifically for testing.

-### :ballot_box_with_check: Optional: run the application in development mode
+### :question: Optional: run the application in development mode

 Before running the application in production mode and attempting to set up the systemd service, nginx configuration and automated deployment, you can manually